poseidon-framework/poseidon-schema/README.md

 ### Genotype data

-Genotype data in Poseidon packages files is stored either in PLINK (binary) or EIGENSTRAT format.
+Genotype data in Poseidon packages is stored either in PLINK (binary) or EIGENSTRAT format.

 |   | PLINK (binary) | EIGENSTRAT |
 |---|---|---|